 FOUNDERS’ MISSION STATEMENT (1992)

 The purpose of the Garden State Coalition of Schools (GSCS) is to promote educational practices, reasonable state regulations and state laws which further high quality education for all children.
-GSCS’ primary focus is on the interrelated issues of academic achievement education practices and school finance.
+GSCS’ primary focus is on the interrelated issues of academic achievement education practices and school funding.